Iwwww/strip-lamp/README.md

 # Stri Lamp

-Adjust brightness and color temperature
+Сontrol the color temperature and brightness of your lamp through the encoder

 # Libraries
 - [FastLED](https://github.com/FastLED/FastLED)